-Our goal at the Lupus and APS Center of Excellence is to provide the best possible care for our lupus nephritis patients by using the exceptional resources available to us at Hospital for Special Surgery and NewYork-Presbyterian Hospital-Weill Cornell.
-In order to achieve this goal, we have established the Lupus Nephritis Program under the leadership of Kyriakos Kirou, MD, Clinical Co-Director of the Mary Kirkland Center for Lupus Care (MKCLC).
+Our goal at the Lupus and APS Center of Excellence is to provide the best possible care for our lupus nephritis patients by using the exceptional resources available to us at Hospital for Special Surgery, NewYork-Presbyterian Hospital, and Weill Cornell Medicine.
+In order to achieve this goal, we have established the Lupus Nephritis Program under the leadership of Kyriakos Kirou, MD, Clinical Co-Director of the Mary Kirkland Center for Lupus Research.
 Our approach to treating lupus nephritis is multidisciplinary and includes close collaboration of our rheumatologists, nephrologists, kidney pathologist, nurse practitioner, and infusion room nurses.

 As part of the MKCLC monthly Friday conferences, we hold regular multidisciplinary conferences on lupus nephritis where we discuss challenging cases, their optimal therapy, and outcomes.